moinayazifar/Getting-and-Cleaning-Data-Project/CodeBook.md

 # Code Book

-This code book describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This code book describes the variables, the data, and any transformations or work that performed to clean up the data.

 # Dataset File Description: